metacpan/metacpan-cpan-extracted/distros/S/Sub-Override/README.md

 There may be times when you want to 'conditionally' replace a subroutine - for example, to override the original subroutine only if certain args are passed.
-For this you can specify 'wrap' instead of 'replace'.
-Wrap is identical to replace, except the original subroutine is passed as the first arg to your new subroutine.
+For this you can specify `wrap` instead of `replace`. `wrap` is identical to `replace`, except the original subroutine is passed as the first arg to your new subroutine.
 You can call the original sub via 'shift->(@\_)':

     $override->wrap('Some::sub',